damianhakert/damianhakert.github.io/source/_posts/2015-11-25-gitlab-8-dot-2-1-security-release.markdown

 GitLab Enterprise Edition 8.2.0.
 GitLab 8.1.4 and earlier versions are not affected by this vulnerability.

+This release also contains a number of other fixes, please see below for details.

 <!-- more -->

 GitLab allows users to push and pull Git data over SSH.
 To prevent